vukrosic/blueberry-llm-kimi-deepseek/README.md

 ## Vision

 Any company or person (even with no technical experience) should be able to download this repository and run it on their Tesla T4 GPU setup.
 The system will automatically detect your T4 GPU configuration, tune hyperparameters for optimal T4 performance, and run the best possible training with or without manual configuration from your side.

+## 📅 TIMELINE

+*Community experiments and findings will be documented here*

+### Sep 22 2025
+- **Repository Launch**: Initial T4-optimized MoE implementation
+- *Your experiment results will appear here when you submit them*